AsteriskAmpersand/Ice-Experimental/README.md

   - Decrementing below 1 will now loop around to the maximum possible quantity.
   - Incrementing above the maximum possible quantity will now loop around to 1.
   - > These changes allow faster buying, selling, or melding of full stacks of items.
+- Many UIs have been made more responsive to inputs and interactions.
+Some examples are listed below.
+  - Start Menu:
+    - Intro and outro animations sped up.
+    - Automatically skips the intro animation without needing a "Skip Animation" input.
+  - Quest Board:
+    - Automatically accelerates the camera zoom effect without needing a "Skip Animation" input.
+    - Quest list loading delay removed.
+  - Menu Lists (Item Box, NPC options, etc):
+    - Removed delay between each option fading in.
+  - Other UIs:
+    - Intro and outro animations sped up.

 #### 【 Systems Changes 】 ####
 - Despawn time for item drops from Monsters increased to 30 minutes (up from 1 or 2 minutes).